petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

    Now that the product is categorized, add some specifications.

-1. In the Details tab, scroll down and type `Frame` in the Add Specifications field.
+1. Scroll down and type `Frame` in the Add Specifications field.

    This lists available specifications.